Good For Age FAQs

-Q. If I qualify for a Good for Age entry, am I guaranteed a place?
+Q. If I achieve a Good For Age time, am I guaranteed a place?

-A. Unlike in previous years, meeting the qualifying time for your age category does not guarantee entry into the event, but simply the opportunity to submit an application.
-Please see ‘Do I qualify?’ on our Good for Age entry page for more details about the process for qualification.
+A. Meeting the time for your age category does not guarantee entry into the event, but simply the opportunity to submit an application.
+Please see ‘Can I apply for Good For Age entry?’ on our Good for Age entry page for more details about the process for qualification.

 Q. Which marathons are eligible?